-Below are a few of our bariatric surgery patients that have gone through the personalized weight loss program at Lafayette General Medical Center.
-They have fantastic stories of how their lives have improved since having weight loss surgery:
+Below are a few of our bariatric surgery patients that have gone through the personalized weight loss program.
+They have fantastic stories of how lives have improved since having weight loss surgery:

 Please read their inspiring stories below!

 Before my surgery I never wanted to exercise because of my size, and I was scared to go to the gym because I didn’t want everyone to stare at the big guy working out.
 Since my surgery, I have totally gotten over that fear and love going to the gym as much as I can.
 The benefits of having weight loss surgery are feeling, looking, eating, sleeping and moving better.
 I can buy clothes in a store again and I am no longer in the “big and tall” section.
 I always focused on what my next meal would be before the surgery and now I no longer think about food the way I used to.
 I no longer “live to eat” — now I “eat to live.”
 I find it so easy to follow the guidelines that were given to me.
 I feel like I have added years to my life and will be around much longer now that I am healthier.
 This surgery has changed my life and I hope to inspire others to see that if I can do it, then certainly anyone can!
 My entire life is better.
 I stay motivated by focusing on my goals and seeing how proud everyone is of me.